yumium/tech_notes/C++/A gentle introduction to C++.md

 #include "parent.h"
 ```

 Main challenge is it's not trivial to know if the file is the same file (e.g., in the presence of symlinks, same file copied many times).
-One alternative is this
+One alternative is to resort to old way of using include guards.

 ```c++
 #ifndef GRANDPARENT_H